SaaraLeppis/assignment-liana-frontend/README.md

 # Front-End assignment for Liana Technologies

 This is assignment from Liana Tecnologies.
-Task was to create given page with HTML and CSS.
+Task was to create given web page with HTML and CSS.

 ## Technologies used